TritonDataCenter/rfd/rfd/0103/README.md

         114 |     6
         539 |     6

-This is useful because you probably want to remap vnodes that have a lot of keys.
-So we will be remapping vnodes 0, 106, and 943 in this example.
+This is how we're going to choose vnodes to reshard **only** as an example.
+In reality our use case will be to split a pnode in half, moving 50% of its vnodes to a new pnode.
+The query for selecting these in postgres is pending completion of MANTA-3389, which is meant to confirm (or refute) our expectations that this (splitting in half) is a sufficient selection mechanism to alleviate our issue, which is reaching capacity on a given pnode.
+However, in the following walkthrough, we will just be remapping vnodes 0, 106, and 943.
+This is because it is easier to follow along with a smaller number of vnodes, and to check your work if you are just running through this process as a test.
+It is also a sane use-case (though not ours) to remap vnodes to pnodes by distribution of data on them as opposed to doing a split down the middle.

-#### 2. Create a canary file.
+#### 2. Create a canary directory.

-This step is only for testing out the resharding process, it is not meant to be carried out on production deployments, although it should cause no harm to do so.
+This step is only for testing out the resharding process, it is not meant to be carried out on production deployments.

-In this case, there will be one additional vnode that we remap, despite the fact that it will only have 1 key inside it.
-That 1 key will be a canary file that we create purely for the purpose of easily tracking a file throughout the resharding process.
+In this case, there will be one additional vnode that we remap, despite the fact that it will only have one key inside it.
+That one key will be a canary directory that we create purely for the purpose of easily tracking one file throughout the resharding process.
 We aren't going to be able to control which vnode it goes into, because of the determinstic hashing algorithm, but we can look at which vnode it has been allocated to once we've created it.

 Generate a random uuid with the `uuid` command, and then run:

-        $ mmkdir -p /poseidon/stor/re-shard-canary-dir/{youruuid}
+        $ mmkdir -p /<your_user>/stor/re-shard-canary-dir/<your_uuid>

 Now we can log in to a muskie (webapi) zone and find the file via mlocate:

-        $ /opt/smartdc/muskie/bin/mlocate -f /opt/smartdc/muskie/etc/config.json /poseidon/stor/re-shard-canary-dir/{youruuid}
+        $ /opt/smartdc/muskie/bin/mlocate -f /opt/smartdc/muskie/etc/config.json /<your_user>/stor/re-shard-canary-dir/<your_uuid>

 The output WLSLT (assuming 2178ed56-ed9b-11e2-8370-d70455cbcdc2 was {youruuid}):

         {
             "dirname": "/5884dd74-949a-40ec-8d13-dd3151897343/stor/re-shard-canary-dir",
-            "key": "/5884dd74-949a-40ec-8d13-dd3151897343/stor/re-shard-canary-dir/2178ed56-ed9b-11e2-8370-d70455cbcdc2",
+            "key": "/5884dd74-949a-40ec-8d13-dd3151897343/stor/re-shard-canary-dir/<your_uuid>",
             "headers": {},
             "mtime": 1373926131745,
             "name": "2178ed56-ed9b-11e2-8370-d70455cbcdc2",
             "owner": "5884dd74-949a-40ec-8d13-dd3151897343",
             "type": "directory",
-            "_key": "/poseidon/stor/re-shard-canary-dir/2178ed56-ed9b-11e2-8370-d70455cbcdc2",
+            "_key": "/<your_user>/stor/<your_uuid>",
-            "_moray": "tcp://electric-moray.coal.joyent.us:2020",
+            "_moray": "tcp://electric-moray.emy-11.joyent.us:2020",
             "_node": {
-                "pnode": "tcp://1.moray.coal.joyent.us:2020",
+                "pnode": "tcp://1.moray.emy-11.joyent.us:2020",
                 "vnode": "689",
                 "data": 1
             }
         }

 Take note of the vnode key's value, in this case 689.
 That will be the fourth node that we want to remap, along with 0, 106, and 943.
 Before we do that, though, lets make a test file under this directory.

-        $ mput -f test.txt /poseidon/stor/re-shard-canary-dir/2178ed56-ed9b-11e2-8370-d70455cbcdc2/test
+        $ mput -f test.txt /<your_user>/stor/re-shard-canary-dir/<your_uuid>/test.txt

+Let's also store the vnode of this test file, we'll want it later for other tests.

+(In muskie):

+    $ /opt/smartdc/muskie/bin/mlocate -f /opt/smartdc/muskie/etc/config.json /<your_user>/stor/re-shard-canary-dir/<your_uuid>/test.txt

 #### 3. Set up a new async peer.

 The first thing we have to do is create the shard we are going to move data into.
+In production, you will use a combination of `manta-adm show -sj` and `manta-adm update` to deploy new peers on the CNs where you want them to run, which is similar to what we would do in a lab environment.

+We would specifically, in production, not increment the counter of postgres instances, but instead create a new block in the configuration file with the new physical location for that new postgres instance.
+See the Manta Operator Guide for details about recommended placement of services.

-We can do this by creating a new config file for Manta that bumps up the number of postgres instances in whichever Moray is holding the metadata information we want to reshard.
-We can find out which ones these are by running `manta-shardadm list` in our manta zone and noting the name of shards that have the type "Index" -- the output will look something like this (WLSLT):
+In a lab deployment, we can do this by creating a new config file for Manta that bumps up the number of postgres instances in whichever Moray is holding the metadata information we want to reshard.
+(The reason this is not possible in a production environment is because there is only one postgres zone on each physical server, so incrementing this counter would mean we are co-hosting postgres zones.)
+In a lab environment, however, this is not a concern.
+So as an exercise, we can find out which instances these are by running `manta-shardadm list` in our manta deployment zone (manta0) and noting the name of shards that have the type "Index" -- the output WLSLT:

         TYPE         SHARD NAME
         Index        1.moray.emy-11.joyent.us